MewsSystems/gitbook-connector-api/operations/services.md

 | `UnitCount` | string | required | Adjustment value applied on the interval. |

 ## Add availability blocks

+> This feature is being actively developed, features and behavior of this operation might change on short notice.

 Adds availability blocks which are used to group related [Availability update](#availability-update)s.
 This makes limiting public availability easier and more organized.